rohithajith/project-HAI/ethical_data_collection_plan.md

 - Implement proper access controls
 - Use parameterized queries to prevent SQL injection
 - Regularly audit access to conversation data
+- TODO: Implement AES-256 encryption for sensitive data at rest in the PostgreSQL database.
+- TODO: Ensure HTTPS is used for all client-server communications.

 ### 5.2 Compliance Requirements
 - GDPR compliance for EU users
 - CCPA compliance for California users
 - HIPAA compliance if handling health information
 - Industry-specific regulations
+- TODO: Create a Data Protection Impact Assessment (DPIA) document to ensure GDPR compliance.

 ### 5.3 Documentation Requirements
 - Data Processing Impact Assessment